 Definitions: Spawning biomass is the estimated weight of mature females.
-Total biomass is the estiamted weight of all POP age two and greater.
+Total biomass is the estimated weight of all POP age two and greater.
 Recruitment is measured as the number of age-2 POP.
 Fishing mortality is the mortality at the age the fishery has fully selected the fish.